NicholasGuerrero/USC-EE450-Socket_Programming_Project/README.md

 or
 “Found no compatibility for <INPUT1> and <INPUT2>”

 g.
-My project works as expected except for part C of the assignment.
-It does not calculate the matching gap correctly.
-I couldn't figure out how to implement a shortest path algorithm such as Dijkstra in time for the deadline.
-I tried very hard and learn a lot.
-I tried to account for any large amount of data being streamed over the connections using while loops.
-So that any size file could be used with the program.

-h.
 Most of the code is my own except pieces from Beej's Code: http://www.beej.us/guide/bgnet/
         Create sockets (TCP / UDP);
         Bind a socket;